astrocatalogs/astrocats/README.md

 - Speed.
 SNe import takes ~13 hours.
 Also memory issues.
 - Improve "ROOT" in PATHS object, shouldn't need so much boilerplate
 - schema 'output' should go into catalog directory not astrocats
+- quantity value is currently any type... this needs to be resolve to string vs numeric ones.
+- Create a value schema class to associate units and errors